Julian Yeo: First half of the course. See the course outline below or the links

 100.

-I set the passing score of less than 100% on a few assignments if
+We set the passing score to less than 100% on a few assignments if

-is rounded up to 100%.
-For example, if the passing score is 90%, and
+score is rounded up to 100%.
+For example, if the passing score is

 Almaris is not affiliated with Stern in any way.
 It is offering these